e-mar404/go-present/README.md

     that already have spaces it is just personal that I don't like to put spaces on file names.

-- Renders the md into html and displays it
+- Renders the md files into an alternate terminal

 - Hitting ctrl-n will advance the slide (go to the next md file)

 - Hitting ctrl-p will go back a slide

-- Hitting leader-rc will run the code snippet on a slide, if there is one and show the output
+- Hitting ctrl-r will run the code snippet on a slide, if there is one and show the output

+- There should be a cursor

 ## Usage

 I am thinking of something similar to this flow:

-1. open a directory on vim and start presenting with a command / toggle

-2. the plugin will start a go server that takes the md files that the lua client sends and will convert them to html

-3. the go server will serve those files, listen for updates of the lua client, and open the page (prob some localhost:42069 like address)
+1. use command `go-present /path/to/dir or /path/to/md/file`

-4. while presenting the neovim client should have speaker notes and should be able to run code that will and show the output on both neovim and on the website
+2. while presenting the md will be formatted in a way that it shows the slides content and the speaker notes

-5. pressing next and prev on neovim should change the slide on both neovim and the website (this means that what ever page the neovim instance is showing should be mirrored on the website)

-Note: editing text on the md file in the neovim instance should be fairly quick to change on the website as well
+3. using nst, prev, or run commands will modify what is shown

+Note: should think about what editing a file should look like (maybe ctrl-e should open the file in the default editor)

+### Why not nvim plugin?

+Started doing a neovim plugin and html server but that was pushing neovim too much to what it isn't and to keep the unix philosophy "do one thing and do it well".

+Therefore a specific cli for presenting md files and not using another tool that requires to write an abstraction over it.